 Overview

-The museum occupies a building originally constructed in 1867 as a manse for the Congregational church.
-Adjacent to it is a Gothic Revival Presbyterian church, designed by the architectural firm Lanyon, Lynn & Lanyon and built in 1851; this church was converted into the Sligo Library in 1954.
-The museum opened in 1955, largely thanks to the efforts of Nora Niland, who curated the pioneering Yeats Collection.
+The museum’s home was originally built in 1867 as a manse for the local Congregational church.
+It sits alongside a striking Gothic Revival Presbyterian church, designed by the renowned architectural firm Lanyon, Lynn & Lanyon in 1851.
+That church was later repurposed and opened as the Sligo Library in 1954.
+The museum itself launched in 1955, largely driven by the vision of Nora Niland, who assembled the pioneering Yeats Collection that remains the heart of the museum’s offering today.

 What to See & Do